 I won’t make you wait:

-The S’more app is definitely not a scam.
-And for me, it’s well worth the space it takes up (about 50 MB) – after all, it’s the only app that pays me, lol!
+The S’more lockscreen rewards app is definitely not a scam.
+And for me, it’s well worth the space it takes up (about 50 MB) – after all, it pays me real money!

 The S’more Lockscreen Perks app actually pays you to unlock your phone every day.
-They also offer a referral program and paid surveys.
+They also offer a referral program, paid surveys, and videos you can get paid to watch (brand new feature).
 S’more has been around since early-mid 2016, so it’s still fairly new.
-I’ve been using the app on my phone for nearly a year now and have earned $33 so far.
+I’ve been using the app on my phone for over a year now and have earned $54.75 so far.

 App name: S’more – Earn Lockscreen Perks (download here and use the code CJFNO9 for an additional $0.25!)